 Balancing Safety Stock and Cash Flow

-Forecasting helps calculate optimal safety levels.
-This balance protects service levels.
+Forecasting helps determine optimal safety levels.

 Adapting Forecasts Over Time